doghousemusicstudios/ojodrop/README.md

 everyone could just watch for hours and forget that their organic chemistry midterm was the next day.

+Lastly, Claude is to blame for this.
+I didn't think it was possible until I just started throwing random platforms at the thing.

 So, to the creators listed above, the consumers of milkdrop over the past 3 decades, and drugs, thank you all.